Kebumen Regency: University / College

+Media

 Mass Media

 Kebumen has a relatively complete mass media, both print and electronic media.
-Currently in Kebumen region there is published a daily newspaper "Kebumen Express", "Kebumen Online" which is part of Jawa Pos Group.
+Currently in Kebumen region there is published a daily newspaper "Kebumen Express", "Kebumen Online " which is part of Jawa Pos Group.
 In addition, there is also a "Radar Kebumen".

 For electronic media, there are several commercial radio stations and one Kebumen district government-owned public radio, and a local television station.